nalgeon/vscode-proofread/README.md

 `proofread.prompt.proofread`

-The prompt to send to the OpenAI API for proofreading.
+The prompt to send to the AI for proofreading.

 `proofread.prompt.translate`

-The prompt to send to the OpenAI API for translation.
+The prompt to send to the AI for translation.

+`proofread.prompt.grammar`

+The prompt to send to the AI for grammar checking.

 ## License